KendallTapani/Windows-Server-Homelab/README.md

 </picture>

 ### 6. Installed and configured DHCP
-- Installed DHCP role on server
+- Installed DHCP role on server.
-- Created 3 new scopes for the internal network
+- Created 3 new scopes for the internal network.
 Ranges: 172.16.0.100-200 : .1.100-200 : .2.100-200
 Subnet Mask: 255.255.255.0
 Router/Gateway: 172.16.0.1